C-Beam Machine XLarge

 (1) Spoiler Board ~15.75" x 31.5" (400mm x 500mm)

-- The physical footprint is 1000 mm x 500 mm (with the moving Y-table protruding out about 170 mm at full travel, front and back) with the High Torque Steppers sticking out about 140 mm from the frame at the back.
+- Footprint with the moving Y-table protruding out about 170 mm at full travel, front and back) with the High Torque Steppers sticking out about 140 mm from the frame at the back.
 Maximum Height ( Z-axis fully up) is about 630 mm.

 - All the precise Acme Lead Screws are faced away from flying chips to help keep them clean.